NotLuxus/Alpine-Hotel-App/README.md

 # ❄️📲 Alpine Hotel (Android App)
 Last update: 24/03/2025
 ## Disclaimer
 To make the app functional, a server is required, which is why I am not providing the APK.
-All the attached files are in Italian.
-Some of the XML layouts and some of the scripts were added respectively into the "layouts" and "scripts" folders.
+All attached files are in Italian.
+Some XML layouts and scripts have been added to the "layouts" and "scripts" folders, respectively.
 ## Introduction
 **Alpine Hotel** is an Android app that I developed with a colleague as part of a university project for an exam in the 2024/2025 academic year.
 This application follows a client-server architecture, with the app serving as the client and a Flask server handling the backend functionality.
 We created this app for a fictional hotel and successfully completed our work in less than a month.